seslabSJU/tinyIoT/README.md

 # What is the tinyIoT?

-<b>tinyIoT</b> is a secure, fast, lightweight and very flexible 'oneM2M service layer platform' compliant with oneM2M specifications.💪
+<b>tinyIoT</b> is a secure, fast, lightweight and very flexible "oneM2M service layer platform" compliant with oneM2M specifications.💪

 <b>tinyIoT</b> uses memory  and CPU efficiently and has low resource use.

 <b>tinyIoT</b> is implemented in C and uses lightweight open source components for database (SQLite), JSON parser (cJSON), http server (pico) and mqtt client (wolfMQTT)

 <b>tinyIoT</b> also comes with a web-based dashboard implemented using Vue.
 <br><br>